Accepting PhD Students

 Biography

-Associate Professor Jenkins' strong teacher practitioner focus and emphasis on teacher-led research, underpin all of her work.
+Associate Professor Jenkins has a strong teacher practitioner focus and an emphasis on teacher-led research.
 She uses Action Research and Experiential Learning to drive flexible and contemporary teaching practice, including the combination of a Blended Learning and Experiential Learning approach in the music method classroom.
-This combined approach has underpinned innovative changes to her work with her pre-service students and led to an international collaboration in the area of Online Live English Teaching.
 The Blended Learning and Experiential Learning approach is underpinned by pedagogy which re-considers the role of the teacher and student in the classroom.
 She has disseminated the findings of her research and innovative teacher practitioner work via various national and international journals, a book and book chapters and through the delivery of papers at a wide range of conference papers in New Zealand, London, Paris, Athens, United States, Canada and Australia.

 Current and prior PhD supervisions include: